umbane/carbon-project/README.md

 * Merge the [mecc-token/contracts/Token.sol](https://github.com/ubuntupunk/mecc-token/contracts/Token.sol) contract into this project.
 * Further define the relationship between mJ and aC token accrual.
 * Refactor to Polygon network.
+* Draft the various specifications
+* Publish schematics for DIY ESP32 data funnel to our Oracle.
+* Thorough testing and modeling to assess viability.